NeurodataWithoutBorders/pynwb/docs/CONTRIBUTING.rst

 Did you fix whitespace, format code, or make a purely cosmetic patch in source code?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Source code changes that are purely cosmetic in nature and do not add anything substantial to the stability, functionality, or testability will generally not be accepted unless they have been approved beforehand.
-One of the main reasons is that there are a lot of hidden cost in addition to writing the code itself, and with the limited resources of the project, we need to optimize developer time.
+One of the main reasons is that there are a lot of hidden costs in addition to writing the code itself, and with the limited resources of the project, we need to optimize developer time.
 E.g,. someone needs to test and review PRs, backporting of bug fixes gets harder, it creates noise and pollutes the git repo and many other cost factors.

 Do you have questions about NWB:N?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^